ysyk2021/the-power-of-positive-workplace-relationships-how-to-build-a-collaborative-supportive-and-engaging/src/chapter-1-2.md

-Chapter: Common Misconceptions About Workplace Relationships
+Common Misconceptions About Workplace Relationships
 ============================================================

 In this chapter, we will explore and debunk common misconceptions surrounding workplace relationships.
 By dispelling these myths, we can promote a better understanding of the dynamics that shape positive and effective collaborations in the workplace.